 Watching cooking shows is fun.
 Deciding whether to make something is fun.
 If it ain’t gonna be fun, I ain’t gonna do it.
 I’ve reached the age where I don’t have to.

-I followed the recipe pretty closely – except I proofed my yeast in the milk because I never use rapid rise/instant yeast.
+I followed the recipe pretty closely – except I proofed my yeast in the milk because I rarely have rapid rise/instant yeast.
 And while I really had no reference point for these things, they were really really easy to make – and they taste even better.
 A hellava lot better than those cinnamon rolls of yesteryear.

 Extremely easy to make.
 Maybe three hours start-to-finish, but most of the time was letting the dough rise.
 I was out planting in the garden between steps.